Trello vs Monday: Which one is better? (2023)

 The platform provides additional support services for Enterprise plan users, such as a 99.9% uptime SLA and a dedicated customer success manager.

-Trello’s knowledge base can be super-useful on a daily basis, but there’s no 24/7 support to rely on.
+Trello’s knowledge base can be useful, but there’s no beating the 24/7 support that monday.com offers in addition to all the other resources and communication channels.

 As project management tools usually contain all sorts of sensitive business information, the security measures must be top-notch.